ABA RECORDING RULES AND INTERPRETATIONS

 Interpretations of the Recording Rules

-originally published in the 1996, and modified in 1999, 2003, and 2004 by the ABA Recording Standards & Ethics Committee
+(originally published in 1996, and modified in 1999, 2003, 2004, and 2014

 The five ABA Recording Rules should define what is countable in the vast majority of circumstances.
 The ABA Recording Standards & Ethics Committee has developed the following definitions and interpretations to guide recorders in those few special situations where the Rules may not be sufficiently comprehensive.